A Curious Mind

 In 1887 Langley was named assistant secretary of the Smithsonian Institution.
 The position was short-lived.
 Langley was elevated to the Director of the Smithsonian Institute (the 3rd director since its founding in 1846) when the Director died less than a year later.
 Inspired by a lecture on the work of an amateur aviation experimenter, Langley asked himself, “whether the problem of artificial flight was as hopeless and absurd as it was then thought to be.
 Nature had solved it, and why not man?”

 From 1887 until 1903, Langley’s invested his energy and significant Smithsonian resources in the pursuit of mechanical flight.
-He constructed the world’s first flight testing machine, the “whirling table,” a belt driven contraption with two 30’ long spinning radial arms, eight feet off the ground, which enabled him to study lift, center of gravity, and balance characteristics of over 100 different model prototypes.
+He constructed an immense flight testing machine, called a “whirling table,” consisting of belt-driven 30’ spinning radial arms, eight feet off the ground, which enabled him to study lift, center of gravity, and balance characteristics of over 100 different model prototypes.

 By incrementally adjusting wing placement and attitude, Langley derived mathematical equations for the power (thrust) and properties of rigid plane surfaces needed to achieve and sustain flight.
 Over the next four years, Langley’s models grew larger, up to 4-1/2’ long with 4’ wingspans, and more complex, with design characteristics that would be incorporated into aircraft for decades.